Maílson Alves: Chennaiyin

-After finishing his contract with Tupi, Mailson decided to go abroad again and signed for Indian Super League side, Chennaiyin.
+After finishing his contract with Tupi, Mailson decided to go abroad again and signed for the Indian Super League side Chennaiyin.

 On 17 March 2018, Alves scored two goals to help Chennaiyin defeat Bengaluru 2–3 in the 2017–18 Indian Super League finals, he was also named the man of the match.
-Under his captaincy Chennaiyin FC stood runner-ups of 2019 Indian Super Cup and Chennaiyin FC, for the first time reached the 2019 AFC Cup qualifying play-offs and finally the group stage of 2019 AFC Cup.
+Under his captaincy Chennaiyin FC were runner-ups of 2019 Indian Super Cup and Chennaiyin FC, for the first time reached the 2019 AFC Cup qualifying play-offs and finally the group stage of 2019 AFC Cup.
 He also scored a goal Manang Marshyangdi Club of Nepal on April 4 in the 53rd minute.

 Abahani Limited Dhaka

 Mailson joined Bangladesh Premier League side Dhaka Abahani in October 2019.
 He made his debut against Bangladesh Police FC in a Federation Cup match.
 On February 5, 2020, he scored first goal for the club against maldivian side Maziya in an AFC Cup qualifying play-off match & helped his team to get a 2–2 draw.